0x416c616e/dailyprogress/README.md

 * Fixed Jekyll issue on MacBook
 * Installed lots of programs on Windows 10 desktop
 * Finished new hardware changes to desktop
+* Set up git again on laptop and desktop